DeathRay1977/cv/README.md

 Whilst most of my career up to date has involved using C++, I am a bit of a polyglot and language nut.
 Perl used to be my 'go to' language when I wanted to script something on the command line.
 Then I discovered Ruby, the community around the language, it's tools and paradigms.
 For the last four years, it has been my language of choice for personal projects.
 Recently I have started to use Javascript even more.
 I had heard horror stories about its weirdness and strange ways of doing things but I must say I have a liking for it.
 Nobody is more surprised than me!
 I also love to dabble in Coffeescript and am looking forward to the day that ES6 gains traction.
 Other highlights would be HTML5 and CSS3 because of their simplicity and power.
 I have also taught myself some of the functional programming languages such as Elixir and Clojure.

+I like to [blog](http://deathray1977.net/thinking/) about my musings on different languages and technologies too.

 ### Frameworks

 I have been working in different front-end and back-end web frameworks and really like the way they can speed up the process of creating an application.
 I love the 'convention over configuration' approach of Ruby on Rails.
 I think the speed and performance of Node.js with Express is something that cannot be overlooked.
 For simpler applications, I like to use Sinatra.
 I love front-end frameworks like Angular.js for its simplicity of design, dependancy injection and extensions to HTML.
 JQuery is also I great library built on Javascript that I enjoy using and look forward to using more in the future.
 I would consider myself to be a 'journeyman' in all these technologies.